Conservatory Cost

 Ask your question

 What makes a conservatory secure?
-I've been looking at a conservatory brochure and it states that one of the models is secure thanks to 11-point locking system and gearbox technology.
-What's gearbox technology and how does this make a conservatory secure?
+A conservatory brochure says one is secure thanks to "11-point locking system and gearbox technology".
+What's gearbox technology, and how does it make a conservatory secure?

-"Gearbox technology is saying the locking systems are top of the range with multi point locks.
-Also, all windows and doors are internally glazed and using toughened glass (shatter proof) as standard giving total security all round."
+"Gearbox technology is saying the locking systems are top of the range with multi-point locks.
+Also, all windows and doors are internally glazed and use toughened glass (shatterproof) as standard, giving total security all round."

 Types of Conservatories